daegalus/csrd/content.en/03-rules/03-fantasy-rules-module.md

 {{< hint danger >}} Poison Gas --- 3 (9) {{< /hint >}}

 The area slowly fills with poison gas.
-Because it takes a minute or more for the poison to become thick enough to cause harm, it is likely that the character won’t realize at first that they’ve sprung a trap.
+Because it takes a minute or more for the poison to become thick enough to cause harm, it is likely that the character won't realize at first that they've sprung a trap.

-A variant of this trap fills the room with flammable gas, which explodes if there is an open flame (such as from a torch) or a spark (such as a metal weapon against metal armor), inflicting fire damage equal to the trap’s level.
+A variant of this trap fills the room with flammable gas, which explodes if there is an open flame (such as from a torch) or a spark (such as a metal weapon against metal armor), inflicting fire damage equal to the trap's level.

 A further variant fills the room with dead air (containing no oxygen), which slowly extinguishes flames and suffocates creatures.